shubhangbhatia/Spotify-clone/README.md

 # Spotify-clone
-This a clone of Spotify website
+This a clone of Spotify website using HTML and CSS